espritoxyz/tsa/docs/reference/inter-contract.md

 `outOpcodeToDestination` is a map where keys are hex strings of length 8 that represent opcodes of the outgoing messages.
 If an outgoing message has length less than 32 bits or its opcode isn't specified in `outOpcodeToDestination`, then its destination is described with `other` field.

-The arrays in values of `outOpcodeToDestination` or in `other` field mean that all given contract ids are considered potential receivers.
+The arrays in the values of `outOpcodeToDestination` and in `other` field mean that all given contract ids are considered potential receivers.
 Usually the receiver is one concrete contract, in this case the array size must be one.

 ### Example: scheme for jetton-wallet